top of page

 Belen, NM

 Ana N. June is an Assistant Professor of English at the University of New Mexico Valencia branch campus.
-She has worked as a writer, photographer, and graphic designer for more than 20 years and is excited to apply a set of personal stories to her installation at Wo/Manhouse 2022 in partnership with her husband, Chris Riedel, and 17-year-old son, Graysen Riedel.
-Ana, Chris, and Graysen will be working in the formal dining room.
+She has worked as a writer, photographer, and graphic designer for more than 20 years and has applied a set of personal stories to her installation at Wo/Manhouse 2022 in partnership with her husband, Chris Riedel, and 17-year-old son, Graysen Riedel.
+Ana, Chris, and Graysen worked in the formal dining room.

 Albuquerque, NM

 Stephanie Lerma is a New Mexico native, mother, grandmother, daughter, sister, baker, knitter, musician, educator and has been a papermaker for the past 30 years.
-She received her teaching certification in piano pedagogue from L’Ecole Normale de Musique in Paris, France, and holds degrees in English and Women’s Studies from the University of New York, Albany.
+For Wo/Manhouse 2022, Stephanie created work for the laundry room called "Dirty Laundry."
+She received her teaching certification in piano pedagogue from L’Ecole Normale de Musique in Paris, France, and holds degrees in English and Women's Studies from the University of New York, Albany.
 Her work has been shown in universities and museums throughout the United States, Japan, China and South Korea and can be found in private and public collections around the world.
-For Wo/Manhouse 2022, Lerma will be creating work for the laundry room.

 Guinivere Mayse